kingluddite/web-dev-notes/frontend/js/es6/wesbos/react/08-stateless-functional-components.md

 # Stateless Functional Components
-Sometimes we have Components that are complex and have lots going on but sometimes our Components are simple and only do one thing and that is render out HTML to the DOM
+Sometimes we have Components that are complex and have lots going on but sometimes our Components are simple and only do one thing and that is to just render out HTML to the DOM

-Turn this
+## Time to Convert!
+Let's convert a standard Component in a Stateless Functional Component

 `Header.js`